panel-attack/panel-game/docs/Understanding the Codebase.md

 ## Game start

 Distribution and development setup differs a bit.
-Panel Attack uses an auto updater that fetches updates from panelattack.com and then reinitializes itself by mounting the actual game in its place.
-It leaves behind a `GAME_UPDATER` global that offers functions to check for updates or restart with a different release stream.
+In distribution Panel Attack uses an updater that fetches updates from panelattack.com and then reinitializes itself by mounting the actual game in its place.
+The game may then try to require the updater on its own that offers functions to check for updates or restart with a different release stream.
+The exact startup mechanism differs a bit based on the system due to specific issues, see https://github.com/love2d/love/issues/2122.

-You can find the current updater at https://github.com/Endaris/panel-attack-updater with documentation.
+You can find the current updater at https://github.com/panel-attack/panel-updater with its own documentation.

 ## Broad Client Structure